itom-project/plugins/PmdPico/docs/pmdPico.rst

 Changelog
 =========

->itom 3.0.0: plugin uses the Royale SDK in version 3.8.0
+* itom setup 3.1.0: plugin uses the Royale SDK in version 3.11.0.42